mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 With the standard `ssh` utility, you can tunnel local ports to the other end of the SSH connection.
 If I could tunnel my local port 8384 to port 8384 on my Syncthing server, then I could access my Syncthing server's admin dashboard.

-Unfortunately, the `fly ssh console` command doesn't support port forwarding, but I discovered that the `fly` utility has a `proxy` command, so I tried that:
+Unfortunately, the `fly ssh` command doesn't support port forwarding, so that was out.
+But I discovered that the `fly` utility has a `proxy` command, so I tried that:

 ```bash
 $ fly proxy 8384:8384